EGI-Federation/documentation/content/en/users/Rucio/Rucio-Admin/_index.md

 ---
-title: "Rucio Admin"
+title: "Rucio Admins"
 type: docs
 linkTitle: "Rucio Admins"
-weight: 100
+weight: 30
 description: >-
      Information for Rucio admins to better understand and perform actions for their VO.
 ---

+Within Rucio there are several levels of Admins.
+There are the super admins which are the staff which run Multi-VO Rucio.
+Then there are VO specific admins which will look after the day to day of thier VO.
+Below are some of the tasks which VO admins will need to do to set up and maintain their VO.

-## Creating Accounts and identities
+## Creating Accounts, Identities, and Quotas

-New users within your VO, the account will need to be created before adding identities using the same methods as above (though without the need to remove any old identities).
+To add new users within your VO, you will need to communicate with Rucio as the VO admin.
+Then using the rucio-admin commands, create a new account and add identities to the account.
+The account is a username with no permissions, or authentication methods.
+The identities bind authentication methods and permissions to the account.
 The account you want to create identities for is input as an argument.
-Accounts will have different permissions and access (such as how much data they can store on a particular RSE).
+Accounts will have different permissions and access (such as how much data they can store on a particular [RSE](https://rucio.readthedocs.io/en/latest/overview_Rucio_Storage_Element.html)).

 ### CLI Example